Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 Step 1.
 Turn off the Mac and force shut down if required.

 Step 2.
-Click the power button and hold down "Shift" until you see the login window with "Safe Boot" appears.
+Click the power button and hold down the "Shift" key until you see the login window with the words "Safe Boot" appear.

 reset the RAM